Brian Krebs: 2013–present

 On March 14, 2013, Krebs became one of the first journalists to become a victim of swatting.

 On December 18, 2013, Krebs broke the story that Target Corporation had been breached of 40 million credit cards.
 Six days later, Krebs identified a Ukrainian man who Krebs said was behind a primary black market site selling Target customers' credit and debit card information for as much as US$100 apiece.
 In 2014, Krebs published a book called Spam Nation: The Inside Story of Organized Cybercrime—from Global Epidemic to Your Front Door, which went on to win a 2015 PROSE Award.

 In 2016, Krebs's blog was the target of one of the largest ever DDoS attacks using the Mirai malware, apparently in retaliation for Krebs's role in investigating the vDOS botnet.
 Akamai, which was hosting the blog on a pro bono basis, quit hosting his blog as a result of the attack, causing it to shut down.
 As of 25 September 2016, Google's Project Shield had taken over the task of protecting his site, also on a pro-bono basis.

 An article by Krebs on 27 March 2018 on KrebsOnSecurity.com about the mining software company and script "Coinhive" where Krebs published the names of admins of the German imageboard pr0gramm, as a former admin is the inventor of the script and owner of the company, was answered by an unusual protest action by the users of that imageboard.
-Using the pun of "Krebs" meaning "Cancer" in German, they donated to charitable organisations fighting against those diseases, collecting more than 200,000 Euro (US$245,000) of donations until the evening of 28 March to the Deutsche Krebshilfe charity.
+Using the pun of "Krebs" meaning "Cancer" in German, they donated to charitable organisations fighting against those diseases, collecting more than 200,000 Euro of donations until the evening of 28 March to the Deutsche Krebshilfe charity.

 Prior to 2021, his investigation of First American Financial's prior data breach led to an SEC investigation that concluding that "ensuing company disclosures preceded executives’ knowledge of unaddressed, months-old IT security reports."